LetUsFindOut.com

 Vitamin A

 Vitamin A is important for healthy glowing skin.
 It also keeps the lining of mouth, lungs, throat, nose, intestine healthy.
 It prevents the body from some types of cancer.
-It is a part of eye which makes you to see in the less light.
-Night blindness occurs due to the deficiency of vitamin A. it is found in green vegetables, orange, carrot, pumpkin, sweet potatoes, peaches, broccoli, red and green pepper, animals food like egg yolk, milk, cheese are good source of vitamin A.
+Night blindness occurs due to the deficiency of vitamin A. It is found in green vegetables, orange, carrot, pumpkin, sweet potatoes, peaches, broccoli, red and green pepper, animals food like egg yolk, milk, cheese.

 Vitamin B6 (pyridoxine)